GoldWave

 Backup Settings button on the old computer to save all settings to

-a file on portable or network storage (diskette, flash drive, etc.).
+a file on portable or network storage (USB drive, memory card, etc.).

 Use the Restore Settings button on the new computer to copy